By Rob Scott / @robscott33

 At this point, it’s difficult to analyse individual moves without seeing what else the acquiring team will do.
 But with that caveat, there is certainly enough to talk about, and plenty of questions on which to speculate.
 Here we take a look at two high profile additions on the Asian side of

-the Turkish capital Istanbul.
+Istanbul.
 We’ll look at the others in due time.

 Ricky Hickman and Andrew Goudelock to Fenerbahçe Ülker